marcellodibello/law-source/content/home/demo.md

 - The CUNY chancellor [said](https://www.cuny.edu/coronavirus/recalibration-period/) that
 we are officially on a break from March 27 to
-April 1, called "recalibration period".
+April 1.
 You are not required to attend classes or do any work during this period.
 I am still holding a Zoom class Tuesday March 31 starting at 2pm, but your attendance is **completely optional**!
 If you join please be prepared to share ideas and thoughts on [graded assignment #3][A-3].